practicaldsc/study/problems/old-from-40a/fa22-final/fa22-final-q04.md

 # BEGIN SUBPROB

-\[1 Point\] Depending on our initial centroids, K-Means may "converge" to a clustering that does **not** actually have the lowest possible inertia.
+Depending on our initial centroids, K-Means may "converge" to a clustering that does **not** actually have the lowest possible inertia.
 In other words, like gradient descent, K-Means can get caught in a local minimum.
 Write down a solution to address this issue.